oracle-quickstart/oci-micronaut/src/docs/content/quickstart/terraform.md

 Then edit the `mushop.tfvars`:

-1. Configure the OCI authentication and deployment variables:
+1. Configure the OCI authentication and deployment variables.
+[Follow the guidelines](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm) on how to obtain authentication details and configure the provider.:
     ```yaml
     # OCI authentication
     tenancy_ocid     = "ocid1.tenancy....."